ROCm/half/web/Mainpage.md

 News														{#new}
 ====

-August 6, 2012 - Release 1.1.2
+August 7, 2012 - Release 1.1.2
 ------------------------------

 [Version 1.1.2](http://sourceforge.net/projects/half/files/half/1.1.2) of the library has been released.
 It fixes the `std::numeric_limits` specialization further, enabling it to return `std::round_toward_zero` instead of `std::round_indeterminate` when possible (though this is very unlikely).
 Additionally the `round_error()` has been corrected to reflect the worst-case round-toward-zero behaviour.
+Furthermore, the library has been tested successfully with *gcc 4.5*.

 [more](news.html)